-Applications must include the following:
+Applications shall include the following:

-- Nomination Form Please complete the appropriate official nomination form. - Abstract Write an abstract for your project or individual nomination in 25 words or less.
-State briefly why the nomination is worthy of recognition. - Summary Briefly summarize the nomination in 100 words or less.
+Nomination Information - Please complete the appropriate official online nomination form and provide the requested details.

+Abstract - Write an abstract for your project or individual nomination in 25 words or less.
+State briefly why the nomination is worthy of recognition.

+Summary - Briefly summarize the nomination in 100 words or less.